bizz84/nested-navigation-demo-flutter/README.md

 ## Summary / Questions

 * How to keep track of the navigation state of multiple Navigators within a `BottomNavigationBar`?
-* Is there an alternative to `BottomNavigationBar`, which allows to use multiple navigation stacks and presere the state?
+* Is there an alternative to `BottomNavigationBar`, which allows to use multiple navigation stacks and preserve their state?

 ### [License: MIT](LICENSE.md)